 16th District PTA

 Our mission is to make every child's potential a reality by engaging and empowering families and communities to advocate for all students.
 Key values include collaboration, commitment, accountability, respect, inclusivity, and integrity.
-The 16th District PTA represents nearly 9,000 members in Fayette County Public Schools in more than 50 PTA and PTSA chapters.
-PTA, a 501c(3) organization, is not part of FCPS.)
+PTA/PTSA chapters in Fayette County Public Schools are part of the 16th District PTA in Kentucky.
+Note: PTA, a 501c(3) organization, is not part of FCPS.

 PTA was founded in 1897 to right wrongs done to children.
 It went on to advocate for child labor laws, the establishment of the juvenile justice system, hot lunches in schools, and much more.
 In Kentucky, parents are represented on the SBDM councils at every school because of KY PTA.
 The 16th District members advocate locally and beyond.